Appearance

 standardFontDataUrl for correct glyphs

 PDF.js doesn't embed the base-14 standard fonts (Helvetica / Times / Courier / Symbol / ZapfDingbats).
 Without standardFontDataUrl, documents that rely on them render with substituted glyphs and console warnings.
-The prop defaults to the version-matched CDN so the fonts "just work" online; for offline / CSP, bundle the pdfjs-dist/standard_fonts/ directory and point standardFontDataUrl at it.
+The prop defaults to the jsDelivr CDN dir matching the installed pdfjs-dist's .version so the fonts "just work" online with no version-drift risk; for offline / CSP, bundle the pdfjs-dist/standard_fonts/ directory and point standardFontDataUrl at it.

-PDF.js renders into the component's .rozie-pdf host, which is width: 100%; height: 100%; min-height: 320px; overflow: auto.
+PDF.js renders into the component's .rozie-pdf host, which is width: 100%; height: 100%; min-height: 320px; overflow: auto; background: #525659; padding: 12px 0.
 Give the parent an explicit height (the quick-start examples wrap the viewer in a 600px-tall <div>) — especially in render-all-pages mode, where the scroll spy and scrollIntoView need a scrollable, sized container.
 A zero-height parent collapses to the 320px minimum.

 CORS for cross-origin PDF URLs